• HOME

 A friend had directed me to the collection of artist homes called Anime a Sud or ‘soul of the south.’
 Designed by Italian artist Luca Giannini, I loved both his passion for the project and the intention and meaning behind each choice in the home.

 The first thing I noticed upon entering the space each day was how light and airy the entire home is.
 Each of the bedrooms represents a different element, so you’ve got a ‘fire’ room with a fireplace built into the wall, an ‘air’ room that opens out onto the terrace, and a ‘water’ room with an elegant bathtub for a headboard (a hotel first as far as I know.)
-Each has custom carved tile and design touches that subtly convey the theme.
+Each has custom-carved tile and design touches that subtly convey the theme.
 All of this lends itself to an ambiance of peace and natural flow in the house.

 Off of the open kitchen is a beautiful recovered iron staircase, which leads down to a stone wine cellar filled with Sicilian wines.
-Most of the house is made with stone, so you get a sense of grounding and quiet as you relax in each of the rooms.
+Most of the house is made of stone, so you get a sense of grounding and quiet as you relax in each of the rooms.
 Every detail honors the story of the origins of the property and the story of the local area, each exquisite material chosen deliberately.

 As I learned more about the Residenza Hortus’s reconstruction, it made even more sense why I felt so connected to this special place: